Co-Terminal Degree Program

 - See “Course Requirements” above for information on completing the POS

 - Graduate advisor’s signature must be on the form.
-Dr. Gilbert (Graduate Program Director) will sign it if the application is accepted by the Biology Department.
+Dr. Gilbert (Graduate Program Director) will sign it if the application is accepted by the Biological Sciences Department.

 - Complete the 4th and 5th year planner (last page of application form)

 - Must have at least 128 credits applied to BS, and at least 30 for MS.

 - Student must take a minimum of 12 credits of courses each semester.

 - Student may take both BS and MS courses in a single semester

 - Submit a copy of their CAPP report.

 - Submit a written 1-2 page statement of purpose.
 This must include how this program will benefit him/her and why he/she should be admitted.
 The statement will be important for determining acceptance into the program.
 It should include possible ideas for independent research or a plan for their program project.

 - Submit 2 letters of support.
 One from their graduate advisor and a second from another faculty member.
 The graduate advisor must state that he/she will be responsible for advising the student and will help the student identify a program project instructor.

 General Application Process